sandpiper-framework/sandpiper/test/api/README.md

 SSL Mode (disable):
 connected to host
 ```
 Notice that we included the `--id` option on the init command.
-This option lets you provide the `server_id` rather than having the software assign a random unique value (allowing our existing tests to work without change). `localhost` (which is equivalent to 127.0.0.1) indicates you're running this command on the same machine as PostgreSQL.
+This option lets you provide the `server_id` rather than having the software assign a random unique value (allowing our existing tests to work without change).
+This should not be done in a production environment because we want each company_id to be globally unique. `localhost` (which is equivalent to 127.0.0.1) indicates you're running this command on the same machine as PostgreSQL.
 Otherwise, it would be a standard ip4 address on your network (e.g. 192.168.1.100) or possibly a hosted instance endpoint (e.g. myinstance.123456789012.us-east-1.rds.amazonaws.com).
 The superuser password (from above) will be hidden when you type.

 You should see "connected to host" to indicate that the connection was successful.
 Next, you will be prompted for the new database information.